 PIMMS Link Features

 PIMMS simplifies the mobile experience with its deep linking technology [13].
-Whether you’re sharing links through social media, email, or messaging platforms, PIMMS ensures traffic is directed to official mobile apps like YouTube, Amazon, or Vinted [12].
+Whether you’re sharing links through YouTube, email, or messaging platforms, PIMMS ensures traffic is directed to official mobile apps like Amazon, or Vinted [12].

 Additionally, the platform provides branded short links that not only enhance trust but also improve click-through rates.
 Each link automatically collects critical data right from the start, so you can begin analyzing your MVP’s performance immediately after launch.